Dr. Martin Luther King, Jr. Poetry & Essay Contest 2026

 Contest

-We are pleased to introduce Belmont’s third annual Dr. Martin Luther King, Jr. Poetry & Essay Contest for youth in grades 3rd-12th who attend all schools in Belmont or Redwood Shores.
+We are pleased to introduce Belmont’s Fourth annual Dr. Martin Luther King, Jr. Poetry & Essay Contest for youth in grades 3rd-12th who attend all schools in Belmont or Redwood Shores.

 Students must submit either a poem or essay.
 Poems have to be 30 lines maximum, and essays 500 words maximum.